marciofrayze/segunda.tech-elmstatic/_pages/about.md

 I pay special attention to the studies of paradigms and good programming practices.
 For many years my focus was on object-oriented programming, but in recent years I have also begun to study a lot about the functional paradigm.
-In addition, I am interested in extreme programming and software architecture.
+In addition, I am interested in extreme programming (XP) and software architecture.

 ---